Sex, women and the Catholic Church

 The likes of Augustine connected the transmission of original sin with sexual intercourse, or more precisely, sexual pleasure.
 But even these idiots realised that someone had to have sex or else humans would quickly die out.
 Sex was seen as a necessary evil.
-So marriage was allowed, although not encouraged, since it was still better to live a virgin than worry about the human race.
+So marriage was allowed, although not encouraged, since it was still better to live life as a virgin than worry about the human race.
 In fact the morons even calculated how much one would benefit on reaching heaven.
 Virgins would receive 100% heavenly reward, widows and widowers (because they had stopped having sex) would get 60%, and married people only 30%.
 So marriage and sex was begrudgingly permitted, but it was not under any circumstances to be enjoyed.
-Thomas Aquinas said that, 'Marriage is aimed at procreation, and therefore the man who loves his wife too passionately contravenes the good of marriage and can be labelled an adulterer.'
-Jerome stated that, 'The begetting of children is allowed in marriage, but the feelings of sensual pleasure such as those had in the embraces of a harlot are damnable in a wife.'
+Thomas Aquinas said that, 'Marriage is aimed at procreation, and therefore the man who loves his wife too passionately contravenes the good of marriage and can be labelled an adulterer'.
+Jerome stated that, 'The begetting of children is allowed in marriage, but the feelings of sensual pleasure such as those had in the embraces of a harlot are damnable in a wife'.
 The likes of Augustine, Thomas Aquinas and Albert the Great considered sexual pleasure as 'evil, a punishment, filthy, defiling, ugly, shameful, sick, a degradation of the mind, a humiliation of reason by the flesh, common, debasing, humiliating, shared with the beasts, brutal, corrupted, depraved, infected and infecting'.
 And even worse, these descriptions are also transferred to women since they are the filthy things that men are coerced into having sex with.